Using ArcGIS Pro or CityEngine, you can author mobile scene packages for use across the ArcGIS platform.

 Mobile scene packages can be imported to ArcGIS Pro.
 On the Insert tab, in the Project group, click Import Map .

 Global scenes are ideal when sharing data that has a global extent.
 In ArcGIS Pro, the horizontal coordinate system for a global scene is WGS 1984.
 Package datasets in the scene should match this coordinate system.
-Nonpackage datasets will be reprojected to WGS 1984.
+Nonpackage datasets are reprojected to WGS 1984.
 ArcGIS Runtime SDK supports global scenes in WGS 1984 and Web Mercator Auxiliary Sphere.
-To create a mobile scene with a Web Mercator Auxiliary Sphere coordinate system, add a basemap that has a tile package in Web Mercator Auxiliary Sphere.
-See Basemap and elevation layers for details on this process.
+To create a mobile scene with a Web Mercator Auxiliary Sphere coordinate system, add a basemap that has a tile package or raster layer in Web Mercator Auxiliary Sphere.
+See Basemap and elevation layers in mobile scenes for details on this process.

 Mobile scene package structure